-Closed Network Plan/Closed Panel Plan: Plans that require you to use a network dentist to get benefits.
+Closed Network Plan/Closed Panel Plan: Plans that require you to use an in-network dentist to get benefits.
 A DHMO plan is an example of a closed panel plan.

-Co-insurance: Your share of the costs of dental services.
+Co-insurance: Your share of dental service costs.
 It is calculated as a percentage of the charged amount.
 It usually applies after you pay your deductible.